open-amt-cloud-toolkit/docs/docs/General/createCIRAConfig.md

 * Boot to BIOS
 * Reset to BIOS

-Intel AMT supports these actions and more.
+Intel® AMT supports these actions and more.

 As long as the managed device is connected to the network and to a power source, it can maintain a persistent connection.